How to Start a Successful Drop Shipping Business Using Shopify Online Store

 If you ultimately decide on buying a domain, click on the “Buy new domain” button on the page; or, go with a third party, ie. Namecheap.

-It’s recommended that you register your domain name with third-party registrars – just in case you wish to move your online store in the future.
+It’s recommended that you register your domain name with third-party registrars – just in case you wish to move your eCommerce store in the future.
 For domain registration, we recommend Namecheap and GoDaddy.
 GoDaddy is the biggest (not one-of) domain name registrar while Namecheap is super competitive in term of pricing and customer support.

 The most common domain extension, .com, costs $13 on Shopify.
 If you want a unique extension, you can choose from its wide selection of premium, albeit more expensive, domain extensions.